shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 ### Software Requirements

-The artifact is expected to run on newer versions of Windows, Ubuntu, and macOS, but only the versions listed below were explicitly tested.
+Any latest stable operating system of Windows, Ubuntu, and macOS is sufficient to run the experiments.
+We developed and evaluated the artifact on the following operating systems:

+* Microsoft Windows 11 Enterprise (OS Version 10.0.26100, Build 26100)
+* Ubuntu (Version 24.04.3 LTS)
+* macOS Ventura (version 13.4.1)

 Development was carried out using:

 * Python (Version 3.13.7)
 * VS Code (Version 1.107.1)
 * Jupyter Notebook (Version 7.3.2)

-The artifact was tested on the following operating systems:

-* Microsoft Windows 11 Enterprise (OS Version 10.0.26100, Build 26100)
-* Ubuntu (Version 24.04.3 LTS)
-* macOS Ventura (version 13.4.1).

 All Python dependencies are fully specified in `pyproject.toml` and are installed automatically using the `uv` package manager.
 No additional system-level packages are required.